Skip to content

 Link to this section

-Kinde allows a small overlap period when both a previous and new refresh token is valid.
-This is to account for retries and bad network connections.
+Kinde allows a small overlap period after rotation where both the previous and new refresh token are valid.
+This is to account for retries and bad network connections (for example, parallel requests that both send the old token before the rotation response arrives).
 You can set the lifetime of a refresh token in Kinde.
 It needs to be longer than the life of an access token.

 Client-specific refresh token cookies